 Jesus gives us many examples of how to handle our emotions of anger.
 Handled correctly, we respond with compassion, love, generosity, and graciousness.

 Jesus returns to Jerusalem to teach in the temple.
-Jesus’ authority is questioned by the elders, chief priests, etc. but Jesus turns the tables on them and shuts them down by asking them a question they have no answer for (Mark 11:27-33.)
+Jesus’ authority is questioned by the elders and chief priests.

 These leaders should have recognized Jesus as the Messiah.
 Their passion was superficial, their use of Scripture was misguided, and they were doing more harm than good.